fleetimee/rbv-downloader-nov25/README.md

 A concise Python tool to download course materials from **Ruang Baca Virtual (RBV) - Pustaka UT** and automatically merge them into PDF files.

+**Disclaimer: This tool is for educational purposes only.
+All content rights are reserved by Universitas Terbuka.**

 ## Features

 - Downloads all module sections (DAFIS, TINJAUAN, M1-M9).